Mudhoney: Green River: 1984–1987

 Green River was formed in 1984 when Arm and Turner recruited Alex Vincent as drummer, who had previously played with Turner in the short-lived Spluii Numa.
 Bassist Jeff Ament joined the band after arriving in Seattle with his band Deranged Diction.
 Stone Gossard, another of Turner's former bandmates, was recruited as second guitarist.
 Green River recorded their debut EP, Come on Down, in 1985, and it is considered the first grunge record because it was released several months before the Deep Six album (which featured music by Green River and five other Seattle grunge bands).
 Turner left the band after its release due to his distaste of the band's hard rock leanings.
 He was replaced by another Deranged Diction member, Bruce Fairweather.
 After recording another EP (Dry As a Bone) and a full-length album (Rehab Doll), the band disbanded in late 1987.
 Gossard, Ament, and Fairweather went on to join Mother Love Bone.
 Following lead singer Andrew Wood's death, Gossard and Ament went on to form Pearl Jam, and Fairweather joined Love Battery.
-In January 1988, Arm reunited with Turner to form Mudhoney.

 Sub Pop: 1988–1991

 Turner wanted to start a band that practiced before playing to a live audience.
 He and Arm began songwriting with Bundle of Hiss drummer Dan Peters.
 The trio decided that Matt Lukin, who had recently left Melvins, should join the band as bassist.
-They named themselves after the Russ Meyer film Mudhoney.
+The band's first practice with its full original lineup was on January 1, 1988 and their first show took place later that year, on April 19.
+The band named themselves after the Russ Meyer film Mudhoney.

-In 1988, the band recorded and released their debut EP, Superfuzz Bigmuff, and their first single, "Touch Me I'm Sick", on the Sub Pop label.
-The single attracted attention and the band enjoyed moderate success in the United States.
+In early 1988, Arm played Sub Pop founder Bruce Pavitt a poor boombox recording Mudhoney had made.
+Pavitt suggested the band record with producer Jack Endino and offered to release it on Sub Pop.
+This recording session resulted in Mudhoney's first single, "Touch Me I'm Sick".
+The band recorded and released their debut EP, Superfuzz Bigmuff, also on Sub Pop.
 Mudhoney quickly became Sub Pop's flagship band.

-Sonic Youth, who were fans of the band, had invited Mudhoney to join them for a tour in the UK in 1989.
-After this tour Superfuzz Bigmuff entered the British indie charts and they received a respectable amount of press coverage.
-The band released their first album, Mudhoney, in 1989.
+Sonic Youth, who were fans of Mudhoney, took the band out on a tour of the West Coast and the Southwest, followed by a two-week jaunt through the United Kingdom.
+According to Arm, their association with Sonic Youth endeared British audiences to them: "The U.K. was crazy, and Sonic Youth, at that point, were like total walking gods.
+The previous tour, they had Dinosaur Jr. with them, which made that band in the U.K. They could bring someone over and basically anoint them."
+After this tour Superfuzz Bigmuff entered the British indie charts and the band received a respectable amount of press coverage.